ToQuyenPhan/styled-and-compound-components/README.md

 Project is: _complete_ .

 ## Acknowledgements
-- This project was inspired by Brian Design Youtuber
+- This project was inspired by Brian Design Youtuber.
 - This project was based on [this tutorial](https://www.youtube.com/watch?v=SdWJj1LSQPE).